-8.9 Qualitative Sub-study
+2.11 Qualitative Sub-study

-A qualitative sub-study will be nested within the trial.
-Qualitative work will capture data to understand how patients conceptualise their illness and how they respond to taking medication(s) as part of the trial.
+A qualitative sub-study will be nested within the trial, to capture data to understand how patients conceptualise their illness and how they respond to taking medication(s) as part of the trial.
 Once participants have completed the trial, we will interview their respective clinicians to explore their views of taking part in trials during a pandemic.
+Healthcare professionals will also be asked about their experiences of taking part in the trial.
+See supplementary material E for further details.